juncuque/IQ-Option-bot-LRH/README.md

 At the end of it, you'll be presented with a report of all the configurations and a "podium" of which were the best, you can select by typing their position number and then add it to your configuration list.

-NOTE: Some Turbo options won't have a result, probably because the variable of "bbands_desvio" is out of range in some currencies. (or something like that)
+NOTE: Some Binaries won't have a result, probably because the variable of "bbands_desvio" is out of range in some currencies. (or something like that)

 # About the bot's creation